P0300

 Common causes

-- Worn spark plugs or failed ignition coils (most common on higher-mileage vehicles)
+- Worn spark plugs or failed ignition coils — most common on higher-mileage vehicles

-- Single-cylinder P0301–P0308 without P0300 — isolated coil/plug vs. random
+- Single-cylinder P0301 through P0308 without P0300 — one bad plug or coil vs. random misfire

 - Catalytic converter damage from repeated misfire events